CopernicaMarketingSoftware/AMQP-CPP/README.md

 INSTALLING
 ==========

 AMQP-CPP comes with an optional Linux-only TCP module that takes care of the network part required for the AMQP-CPP core library.
-If you use this module, you are required to link with `pthread`.
+If you use this module, you are required to link with `pthread` and `dl`.

 There are two methods to compile AMQP-CPP: CMake and Make.
-CMake is platform portable, but the Makefile only works on Linux.
+CMake is platform portable and works on all systems, while the Makefile only works on Linux.
 Building of a shared library is currently not supported on Windows.

 After building there are two relevant files to include when using the library.